 - 1. Crash risk for roads and intersections of a similar nature. - 2.
 Long-term casualty crash trends at the proposed sign location. - 3.
-Proximity of the sign to TCS. - 4.
+Visibility of the sign to road users. - 4.
+Proximity of the sign to TCS. - 5.
 Proximity of the sign to merge/diverge road sections.

-The parameters determined during this part of the assessment process are used to determine any restrictions or operating conditions the applicant is required to meet.
+The parameters determined during this part of the assessment process are used to calculate the minimum allowable dwell time, and any other restrictions or operating conditions the applicant is required to meet.